danjones1986/site/docs/_posts/2021-03-14-manipulating-pipelines-with-templates-and-expressions.md

 value - 2
 ```

+### Throwing compile time errors with conditions

 In the above examples, we use the `script` task, which depending on the OS will execute in `bash` or `powershell`, which isn't great for reuseability, so what if we want to stop stop our pipeline from using it altogether?

-Our first step is to edit our definition and if `- script` is detected, throw an error at compile time to stop the pipeline even starting if it detects it.
+Our first step is to edit our definition and if the `script` task is detected, throw an error at compile time to stop the pipeline even starting.

 {% raw %}
 ```yml